Biembeddings of Archdeacon type: their full automorphism group and their number

-A formal definition of the Archdeacon embedding, starting from suitable quasi-Heffter arrays, will be given in Section $2$.
-Then, we will study the full automorphism group of these kinds of embeddings.
-As remarked in \cite{A} (see also \cite{CPPBiembeddings, CPEJC}), the embeddings of Archdeacon type are $\mathbb{Z}_{v}$-regular where, if we start from an $\H_t(m,n; h,k)$, $v=2kn+t$.
-In this paper, we will first show that, if we construct the embedding starting from a $\Q\H_t(m,n; h,k)$ or from an $\N\H_t(m,n; h,k)$, almost always its full automorphism group is exactly $\mathbb{Z}_{v}$.
+On the other hand, the results exposed in this paper show that these very regular embeddings are a rarity among all of Archdeacon's embeddings.
+Indeed, here, we will first show that, if we construct the embedding starting from a $\Q\H_t(m,n; h,k)$ or from an $\N\H_t(m,n; h,k)$, almost always its full automorphism group is exactly $\mathbb{Z}_{v}$.
 These two theorems will be proved in Section 3 of this paper.
-Then, in Section 4, we will show that, given a positive integer $t\not\equiv{0}\pmod{4}$, there are, for infinitely many pairs of $v$ and $k$, at least $(1-o(1))(\frac{v-t}{2})! $ different biembeddings of $K_{\frac{v}{t}\times t}$ whose face lengths are multiples of $k$ and whose automorphisms group is exactly $\mathbb{Z}_{v}$.
-Finally, in the last section, we will apply these results to show that we also have (again given a positive integer $t\not\equiv{0}\pmod{4}$ and for infinitely many pairs of $v$ and $k$), at least $(1-o(1)) \frac{(\frac{v-t}{2})!}{\phi(v)} $ non-isomorphic embeddings of $K_{\frac{v}{t}\times t}$ whose face lengths are multiples of $k$.
+Then, in Section 4, we will show that, given a positive integer $t\not\equiv{0}\pmod{4}$, there are, for infinitely many pairs of $v$ and $k$, at least $(1-o(1))(\frac{v-t}{2})! $ different biembeddings of Archdeacon type of $K_{\frac{v}{t}\times t}$ whose face lengths are multiples of $k$ and whose automorphisms group is exactly $\mathbb{Z}_{v}$.
+Finally, in the last section, we will apply these results to show that we also have (again given a positive integer $t\not\equiv{0}\pmod{4}$ and for infinitely many pairs of $v$ and $k$), at least $(1-o(1)) \frac{(\frac{v-t}{2})!}{\phi(v)} $ non-isomorphic Archdeacon embeddings of $K_{\frac{v}{t}\times t}$ whose face lengths are multiples of $k$.
 Here $\phi(\cdot)$ denotes the Euler's totient function.
-Moreover, if we start from quasi-Heffter arrays of type $\Q\H(n;k)$ and $v=2nk+1$ is a prime, almost all these embeddings define only faces of length $kv$ (where $k$ is the second parameter of the quasi-Heffter array), i.e. we have a more than an exponential number of non-isomorphic $kv$-gonal biembeddings of $K_{v}$.
-This lower-bound is interesting also from the graph-theoretical point of view.
-Indeed the number of non-isomorphic embeddings of complete graphs whose faces are of a given length is a well-studied problem (see, for instance, \cite{GG08, GGSHamiltonian, GK10A, LNW, R}) and in several situations, only exponential bounds are known (see \cite{Bonnington, GGS, Korzhik,Korzhik2}).
+Moreover, if we start from quasi-Heffter arrays of type $\Q\H(n;k)$ and $v=2nk+1$ is a prime, almost all these embeddings define only faces of length $kv$, i.e. we have more than an exponential number of non-isomorphic $kv$-gonal Archdeacon biembeddings of $K_{v}$.
+Even though, perhaps, this kind of lower-bound is not unexpected, we believe it can be of some interest also from the graph-theoretical point of view.
+Indeed the number of non-isomorphic embeddings of complete graphs whose faces are of a given length is a well-studied problem (see, for instance, \cite{ GK10A, LNW}) and in some situations, only exponential bounds are known (see \cite{Korzhik,Korzhik2}).